 How to Prepare for an Ayahuasca Ceremony in Ecuador

 Preparing for an ayahuasca ceremony in Ecuador is an essential part of the process.
-The way you approach the days before and after the ceremony can strongly influence the depth of your experience, your clarity, and your integration.
+The way you approach the days before and after joining an Ayahuasca retreat in Ecuador can strongly influence the depth of your experience, your clarity, and your integration.

 At Feather Crown Ayahuasca Ecuador, preparation is guided by authentic Amazonian tradition while remaining practical, safe, and accessible.
 This guide explains how to prepare for an ayahuasca ceremony, including diet, safety, medications, and what to expect before and after your retreat in Ecuador.